 How to hide your IP address: a complete guide

-Before we proceed with explaining how to implement those solutions, you need to understand the difference between datacenter and residential IP proxies.
-If you haven’t read “Datacenter vs. Residential IP Proxies.
-Your Complete Guide” article, please do so before you continue reading further.
+Before we explain how to implement those solutions, you need to understand the difference between the datacenter and residential IP proxies.
+If you haven’t read the article Datacenter vs. residential proxies: your complete guide, please do so before you continue reading further.

 IP information consistency

 This makes hacking into accounts easy.
-To protect users from the hacking threat, web platforms record connection information and browser fingerprints they receive from users’ computers.
+To protect users from the hacking threat, web platforms record connection information and browser fingerprints from users’ computers.
 When suddenly this information changes to a great extent, web platforms throw in additional security checks like phone verification or a secret question.
-Although designed for protection, this can make managing multiple profiles more difficult.
+This can make managing multiple profiles more difficult.

 This sums up the theoretical part.
-Please continue on to learn how to set up different solutions to hide your IP address.
+Please continue to learn how to set up different solutions to hide your IP address.

-Access to hundreds or even thousands of unique IP addresses within the same relatively cheap subscription
+Access to hundreds or even thousands of unique IP addresses within the same relatively cheap subscription.

 The connection is encrypted.
-Your internet service provider will not be able to track you
+Your internet service provider will not be able to track you.

 Recommended VPN services